Ben-Scr/Serializer/README.md

 # Serializer
-A Performant C# `Net 9.0` Serialization library
+A Performant C# `Net 9.0` Serialization library that combines Json, Xml and Binary

 ## Features
-- Serialization and Deserialization of Json, Xml and Binary data
+- Serialization and Deserialization of Json, Xml and Binary

 ## How to use
 ```csharp